 - Led the digital library program, including digitization efforts, digital exhibit development, and copyright, institutional repository, and scholarly communication task forces.

-- Wrote (or assisted in writing) technology grant applications that raised over $2.1 million, including two federal grants.
+- Wrote or coauthored technology grant applications that raised over $2.1 million, including two federal grants.

 - Established and supervised the Systems Division, which had a dozen exempt technical support staff and librarians.

-- Administered technical support for about 500 Windows workstations, over 25 Linux/Windows/Unix servers, and a Gigabit Ethernet/100BaseTX network in the main library.
+- Expanded the Libraries' computing infrastructure from a small number of workstations in 1987 to about 500 Windows workstations, over 25 Linux/Windows/Unix servers, and a Gigabit Ethernet/100BaseTX network in the main library.

 - Managed the procurement, implementation, and support of a multi-institutional Innovative INNOPAC integrated library system and its migration to an Innovative Interfaces' Millennium system.